nehabharati/image-effects-react/README.md

 ## Usage

-For more information, check out [this link](https://image-effects-react.vercel.app/) You can add any filter in the options
+For more information, check out [this link](https://image-effects-react.vercel.app/).<br>
+You can customize the filter by altering it's properties.

 ```
 import { Container } from "image-effects-react"